 In connection with our acquisition of businesses, we have recorded goodwill, which represents the excess of the consideration transferred over the fair value of the net tangible and identifiable intangible assets acquired.
 Our goodwill balance at December 31, 2022 and 2021 was \$919.2 million and \$890.3 million, respectively, with goodwill attributable to companies acquired in 2022 and 2021 valued at \$28.9 million and \$38.3 million, respectively.
 Goodwill is not amortized but instead allocated to its respective reporting unit and evaluated for impairment annually, or more frequently if events or circumstances indicate that the carrying amount of goodwill may be impaired.
 We have determined that our reporting units are consistent with the reportable segments identified in Note 18 - Segment Information of the notes to consolidated financial statements.
-As of December 31, 2022, approximately 19.4% of our goodwill related to our United States electrical construction and facilities services segment, approximately 33.9% of our goodwill related to our United States building services segment and approximately 12.4% of our goodwill related to our United States segment.
+As of December 31, 2022, approximately 19.4% of our goodwill related to our United States electrical construction and facilities services segment, approximately 34.3% of our goodwill related to our United States building services segment and approximately 12.4% of our goodwill related to our United States building services segment and approximately 12.4% of our goodwill related to our United States industrial services segment.